shitpostingio/randomapi/README.md

 **Get a random post**
 ----
-  Get a random meme from a mongodb collection
+  Get a random post from a mongodb collection

 * **URL**